 - Zip code for the location of origin

-- Zip code for the destination
+- Zip code and destination addresses

 - Dimensional weight